scalar-labs/scalardb/docs/configurations.md

 | scalar.db.username       | Username to access the database.         |         |
 | scalar.db.password       | Password to access the database.         |         |

-- For Cosmos DB, the following configurations are available:
+- For Cosmos DB for NoSQL, the following configurations are available:

 | name                                     | description                                                                                   | default  |
 |------------------------------------------|-----------------------------------------------------------------------------------------------|----------|